DaryaTsukrouskaya/TaskManagementSystem/README.md

 >$ git clone https://github.com/DaryaTsukrouskaya/TaskManagementSystem.git

 ### Running the Project

-Navigate to the project directory and run the following command to start the application using Docker Compose:
->$docker-compose up

-This will build and start the application along with any required dependencies.
+- Open the cloned project in your chosen development environment.

+- Set up the project and its dependencies, if necessary.

+- Find the main project class that contains the main() method.

+- Run the project by clicking on the "Run" button in your development environment.

 ## Usage